zcyc/soon-screen-recorder/README.md

-# Soon - Screen Recording Made Simple
+# SOON - Screen Recording Made Simple

-**Soon** is a modern, web-based screen recording application built with Next.js that allows users to easily record their screen, camera, and audio with professional-quality output.
+**SOON** is a modern, web-based screen recording application built with Next.js that allows users to easily record their screen, camera, and audio with professional-quality output.
 Record, manage, and share your videos with a beautiful, intuitive interface.

 ## 🎬 Features